A BRIEF HISTORY OF ENGLISH GOVERNMENT

 In the 16th century the parish became the basis of local government.
 The leading figure was an appointed magistrate called the Justice of the Peace.

-Henry VII also strengthened government by creating the Court of Star Chamber (so called because it met in a room with stars painted on the ceiling).
-The court dealt with 'unlawful maintenance, giving of licences, signs and tokens, great riots, unlawful assemblies'.
+Henry VII also strengthened government by creating the Court of Star Chamber (so-called because it met in a room with stars painted on the ceiling).
+The court dealt with 'unlawful maintenance, giving of licenses, signs and tokens, great riots, unlawful assemblies'.
 The Court of Star Chamber was abolished in 1641.

 The 17th century was dominated by the struggle between king and parliament.
 The question was: 'Who was the ultimate authority in the land?'.